 Students are requested to complete an application for the Refugee Bursary and evidence must be in the form of an original letter/document, showing their Refugee or Humanitarian Protection status, from the Home Office/UK Government.
 Your household income will also need to be verified.

 - The Bursary is worth £1,000 per academic year of study, plus £1,000 to help with start-up costs and a further £1,000 on graduation – a maximum of £7,000 over a 5 year programme including placement year.

 - You cannot be considered for an award if you have not responded to our requests for and provided appropriate proof of your Refugee/Humanitarian Protection status.

 - Awards cannot be claimed retrospectively for previous academic years.

 - Awards will not normally be terminated nor repayment required on the basis of academic failure.

-- Awards will not be paid for repeat year or repeat part-year study.
-Students who have to repeat study will need to contact the Student Money Advice team for further advice and guidance on support.
+- Awards will be paid for one repeat year or part-year only.
+Students who have more than one year of repeat study, will need to evidence mitigating circumstances in order to be considered for additional support.

 - The University reserves the right to terminate an award and demand repayment of funds already paid in the case of disciplinary action against an award-holder.
 Cases will be considered on an individual basis by the Director of Student Services.